 Car Seller A#

-Since you’ll be leaving Durham, you’ve decided to sell the 2012 Toyota Camry you purchased when you first arrived in Durham.
-It’s been a great car and it’s full of some good memories, but you’re moving to [location of dream job], and it’s just not feasible to bring it with you.
+Since you’ll be leaving Durham, you’ve decided to sell the 2018 Toyota Camry you purchased when you first arrived.
+It’s been a great car, full of good memories, but you’re moving to [location of dream job], and it’s just not feasible to bring it with you.

 Pricing#